 Students must enroll in Oklahoma’s Promise during eighth, ninth or 10th grade.
-The scholarship program cannot accept applications for the 2009-10 school year after June 30.
-Therefore, students who just finished their 10th-grade year will not be eligible to enroll after this deadline.
+Students who just finished their 10th-grade year will not be eligible to enroll after the June 30, 2011 deadline.

-After students enroll in Oklahoma’s Promise, they must attend class regularly, take a 17-unit college preparatory curriculum, pass those courses with at least a 2.5 grade point average (GPA) and achieve at least an overall 2.5 GPA to earn the scholarship.
+After students enroll in Oklahoma’s Promise, they must attend class regularly, take a 17-unit college preparatory curriculum, pass those courses with at least a 2.5 GPA and achieve at least an overall 2.5 GPA to earn the scholarship.
 Students must also agree to stay out of serious trouble and avoid drugs and alcohol.

 Since the campaign’s launch, the State Regents have received a record number of inquiries about Oklahoma’s Promise, and there has been a significant increase in the number of online applications received.

 The Oklahoma Legislature created Oklahoma’s Promise in 1992 as an incentive for middle and high school students to commit to academic success and prepare for college.

 Since its inception, more than 110,000 students have enrolled in the program.
 An estimated 20,900 students will receive Oklahoma’s Promise scholarships this coming fall, and that number is expected to increase to 21,300 by fall 2012.
 Since 1996, college students have received more than $300 million in scholarships through the program.

 Oklahoma's Promise is recognized by many as America's best college access program and is considered a model that emphasizes both academic preparation and financial support for college.
 For more information about Oklahoma’s Promise or to apply online, visit www.okpromise.org.
 Information is also available by e-mailing firstname.lastname@example.org or by calling (800) 858-1840.